Overload: Latency Attacks on Object Detection for Edge Devices: Overload: A Framework of Latency Attacks

-The main goal of our proposed latency attack is to increase the elapsed time between the request and the response.
-From the users' point of view, the elapsed time $T_{\textsubscript{total}}$ of a request is as follows,
+\diff{We assess potential vulnerabilities in object detectors within the white-box scenario, where the attackers have complete knowledge of the model architecture and can directly retrieve intermediate information from the victim model.
+Although this setting seems impractical in the real-world, it can serve as motivation to refine more robust model designs.}

-where $x$ is the context sent from users, $T_{\textsubscript{trans}}$ is the data transfer time, and $T_{\textsubscript{comp}}$ is the computation time for inference.
-Here, we assume $T_{\textsubscript{trans}}(x)$ is a constant and the computing resources of the victim edge devices are limited so that $T_{\textsubscript{comp}}$ is non-trivial and non-negligible.
-Our goal is to maximize the elapsed time of every single request with the fixed size context, which can be formulated as the following optimization problem:
+The main goal of the latency attack is to find a perturbation joined to the input such that expected values of the elapsed time of every single request are maximized, which can be formulated as the following optimization problem:

-where $\mathcal{X}$ is a set of requests to be processed.
-Specifically, the computation time can be expressed as
+where $\mathcal{X}$ is a set of requests to be processed and the perturbation $\delta$ is within the $\epsilon$-ball.
+Specifically, the elapsed time can be expressed as

-where $T_{\textsubscript{infer}}(x)$ is the inference time and $T_{\textsubscript{wait}}$ is the waiting time, which depends on the availability of the desired resources and all requests $\mathcal{X}$.
+where $T_{\textsubscript{infer}}(x+\delta)$ is the inference time and $T_{\textsubscript{wait}}$ is the waiting time, which depends on the availability of the desired resources and all requests $\mathcal{X}$.
 We assume there is a queue for the requests.
 When the desired computing resources are fully occupied, requests will be stored in the queue.
-Therefore, the goal defined in (\ref{eq:goal}) is equivalent to finding adversarial examples which could exhaust the desired resources so that the rest of the requests in the queue cannot be processed until the malicious request is terminated.
+Therefore, the goal defined in \Cref{eq:goal} is equivalent to finding adversarial examples that could exhaust the desired resources so that the rest of the requests in the queue cannot be processed until the malicious requests are terminated.